brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 here for historical reasons.
 The template is based on 528 Nissl-stained coronal slices from the mouse specimen used in the Allen Reference Atlas.
 This atlas annotates the grey matter and ventricular systems of the mouse brain.
 This atlas provides a common coordinate framework for many other useful mouse atlases based on CCFv2.
-Note that the additional reference is averaged based on serial two-photon tomography, and is misaligned with the original Nissl template.
+Note that the additional reference is an average template based on serial two-photon tomography, and is misaligned with the original Nissl template.

 Available versions:
 * `ccfv2_mouse_25um`